Allblk

-ALLBLK ("all-black"; stylized as ALLBLK or allblk; ALLWAYSBLK in Canada and the Caribbean; formerly Urban Movie Channel, UMC) is an over-the-top SVOD service operated by AMC Networks.
-It was formed by Robert L. Johnson (the founder of Black Entertainment Television, whose parent company operates BET+) in November 2014.
+ALLBLK ("all-black"; stylized as ALLBLK or allblk; ALLWAYSBLK in Canada and the Caribbean; formerly Urban Movie Channel, UMC) is an over-the-top SVOD service operated by MACRO Media.
+It was formed as a joint venture between Robert L. Johnson (the founder of Black Entertainment Television, whose parent company operates BET+) and AMC Global Media in November 2014.
+Macro Media acquired the company in 2026.

 The service features original movies and television series aimed at African American audiences, including live stand-up performances, documentaries and reality series, and stage plays.

 On January 6, 2021, Urban Movie Channel relaunched as ALLBLK.
 The Canadian and Caribbean versions of the service remained under the UMC name until May 2022, when they rebranded as ALLWAYSBLK.